realworldocaml/book/en/04-lists-options-and-patterns.md

 type.
 That's because, in some cases, there is no value to return.
 For example, the empty list has no head or tail.

+_(yminsky: I would use a shorter example here: maybe just one of them (hd, nth, tl) with both a Some and None outcome.)_

 ```ocaml
 # List.hd ["Chicago"; "Paris"; "Tokyo"];;
 - : string option = Some "Chicago"